Puglia & Matera Photo Tour

 Stay in a 4 star hotel in the heart of Matera, a UNESCO world heritage site, where people have lived in caves continuously for over 9,000 years.
 Matera and its people make for fascinating photography.

-Ghost town shoot and then a free evening back in Matera.
+We day-trip to the hilltop ghost town of Craco and then a free evening back in Matera.

 Day 8 | Workshop wrap-up and farewells